facebookincubator/spectrum/docs/project_structure.md

 ## iOS

 The iOS wrapper is built in Objective-C++ and calls the C++ library directly.
-It currently only support CocoaPods as a dependency manager.
+It currently only supports CocoaPods as a dependency manager.
 See the [Contributing on iOS](contributing_ios.md) section for more details.

 - `ios/SpectrumKit/`: The framework's root folder.
   - `SpectrumKit/`: Sources of the main target.